phamson02/coqui-ai-TTS/README.md

+# 🐸Coqui TTS
-## 🐸Coqui TTS News
+## News
 - 📣 Fork of the [original, unmaintained repository](https://github.com/coqui-ai/TTS).
 New PyPI package: [coqui-tts](https://pypi.org/project/coqui-tts)
 - 📣 [OpenVoice](https://github.com/myshell-ai/OpenVoice) models now available for voice conversion.
 - 📣 Prebuilt wheels are now also published for Mac and Windows (in addition to Linux as before) for easier installation across platforms.
-- 📣 ⓍTTSv2 is here with 17 languages and better performance across the board. ⓍTTS can stream with <200ms latency.
+- 📣 XTTSv2 is here with 17 languages and better performance across the board.
+XTTS can stream with <200ms latency.
-- 📣 ⓍTTS fine-tuning code is out.
+- 📣 XTTS fine-tuning code is out.
 Check the [example recipes](https://github.com/idiap/coqui-ai-TTS/tree/dev/recipes/ljspeech).
-- 📣 [🐶Bark](https://github.com/suno-ai/bark) is now available for inference with unconstrained voice cloning.
-[Docs](https://coqui-tts.readthedocs.io/en/latest/models/bark.html)
 - 📣 You can use [Fairseq models in ~1100 languages](https://github.com/facebookresearch/fairseq/tree/main/examples/mms) with 🐸TTS.

 ## <img src="https://raw.githubusercontent.com/idiap/coqui-ai-TTS/main/images/coqui-log-green-TTS.png" height="56"/>